 In 1938, it was announced that the new permanent light structure would be built on Gravelly Shoal and that it would be funded by the Public Works Administration (PWA), an agency set up to the help the country’s economy recover following the Great Depression.
 The Lighthouse Service received $2,098,750 from the PWA for projects in twenty-eight states.
 Work on Gravelly Shoal Lighthouse began in 1938, and the structure was completed during the fall of 1941 at a cost of roughly $175,000.
 The modern navigational aid was placed in commission at the opening of navigation in 1942 and was controlled remotely from Tawas Lighthouse.

 The following description of the lighthouse was including in the 1941 Annual Report of the Lake Carriers’ Association:

 Located in Saginaw Bay seven miles east and a little south of Au Gres.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is privately owned.
 Tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.